tomtclai/gs-consuming-rest-ios/README.md

 Run the client
 --------------

 You can now run the app from Xcode.
+To do this, click the play button (triangle) in the top left corner of Xcode.
 It will open in the iOS simulator, where you see:

 ![Model data retrieved from the REST service is rendered into the view.](images/hello.png)